 Antibodies are proteins that bind to and help attack pathogens, such as bacteria and viruses.
 They are a key component of the human immune system.

 Typically, antibodies are produced by white blood cells in response to infection.
-But scientists have also developed ways to use antibodies to prevent disease.
+But scientists have also developed ways to use antibody treatment to prevent disease.
 Vaccines, for example, trigger the production of antibodies in order to "teach" the immune system to fight future illness.
-Passive immunization provides similar, although usually temporary, protection by "donating" antibodies, derived from humans or animals, to a vulnerable individual.
+Passive immunization provides similar, typically temporary, protection by "donating" antibodies, derived from humans or animals, to a vulnerable individual.

 Several products have been approved by the U.S. Food and Drug Administration (FDA) for passive immunization and immunotherapy, including antibodies against botulism, diphtheria, hepatitis A, hepatitis B, measles, rabies, Kawasaki disease, and tetanus.